A look at the design, market and legacy of Victorian pottery

 Adams & Bromley majolica Passion flower plate

 With the exception of a few pieces, Adams & Bromley is easily within the reach of the average collector.
-With the large selection of designs to choose from there is something to please any buyer.
-Unfortunately one does have to take heed that the popularity of their designs are supporting a burgeoning reproduction market today, primarily from Asia.
+With the large selection of designs to choose from there is something to please any buyer, but beware reproductions.